Fastest Master’s in Library Science Degrees Online (2026)

 Los Angeles, CA · $33,000/yr

-• Completable in as few as 12 months full-time
+• Completable in as few as 12 to 20 months online

 University of Oklahoma-Norman Campus